Pull Slice in Golf (Get Rid of The Pull Slice For Good, Causes & Fixes)

 4. Hip Rotation Drops Your Club Into Place

 Avoid leading with your shoulders from the top of the backswing, as they will cause you to cast the club and swing from the outside in.
-Instead, I commence my downswing by activating my hip rotation and shifting weight from my back leg forward.
+Instead, start the downswing by activating your hip rotation and shifting weight from the back leg forward.

-Rotating my hips at the top causes the club to drop into place on the inside, allowing me to produce an outside path.
-This causes your golf ball to start to the right of the target and requires a slightly closed clubface into contact to work your ball left towards the target.
+Rotating hips at the top causes the club to drop into place on the inside, allowing me to produce an outside path.

 5. Add Wrist Flex